 A single-page flyer with program overview for local unions and members

 A more detailed set of questions and answers as a download

 - Read our story in the CFT Newsroom about how classified employees in AFT local unions are benefitting from this program

 - Read our story about the CFT’s earlier efforts to win unemployment benefits for classified employees that led to the Summer Assistance Program

 - California Department of Education has the definitive program information

 - California Education Code Section 45500 established the Classified School Employee Summer Assistance Program

 - The California Legislature allocated $50 million to this program for the 2018-19 school year.
-The state budget for 2019-20 includes an additional $36 million.
-Funding after the 2019-20 school year will depend upon how much the Legislature appropriates for the program.
+The state budget for 2019-20 included an additional $36 million.
+And in June 2020, the Legislature appropriated $60 million in one-time funds that will be available for the program until June 30, 2025.